https://thisisoutcast.app.box.com/file/965524604334

 Withholding and Estimated Taxes

-If you’re an employee, your employer withholds tax from your paychecks.
 If you are self-employed, you may have to pay estimated taxes directly to the IRS on set dates during the year.
 You are expected to pay estimated taxes if you expect to owe $1,000 or more annually.

 All Income Must Be Reported

 Although you can earn a certain amount of income each year without having to pay taxes or file a tax return, if you are required to file a tax return, all income you receive from any source should be reported on your return.
 That includes income from side jobs, self-employment, barter exchanges, and any sort of fellowship for which you perform services.
-If the net income after subtracting expenses is $400 or more you are required to file a tax return and pay self-employment taxes, which will be included as a part of your personal income tax return on Form 1040.
+If the net income after subtracting expenses is $400 or more, you are required to file a tax return and pay self-employment taxes, which will be included as a part of your personal income tax return on Form 1040.

 Barter Income